-We may have Dr. Hope, Dr. Meggie and Dr. Will all working different hours so that there are fewer people in the office at any given time.
+We may have Meggie and Will working different hours so that there are fewer people in the office at any given time.

 We may start offering more telehealth appointments.

-In the spring we closed and slowly reopened.
-We moved through a lot of different phases of covid risk management.
+Last spring we closed and slowly reopened.
+We moved through a lot of different phases of Covid risk management.
 We are prepared to change our policies to reflect the needs and demands of the current moment.

 Chiropractic is health care.
 It is considered an essential service.
 If we completely close the office, it will be because we do not think we can keep our patients or our community safe.
 However, we have a whole lot of actions we can take before we consider that most drastic step.